Canadian firefighters make progress battling some blazes but others push thousands from their homes

 Shane Thompson, the province’s environment minister said the fire was “unlikely to reach the outskirts of the community today or tomorrow.”

-Still, in Hay River, evacuees could be looking at weeks before they can return home, Mayor Kandis Jameson said in a Sunday morning statement to the community’s 3,800 residents.
+Still, in Hay River, evacuees could be looking at weeks before they can return home, Mayor Kandis Jameson said Sunday in a statement to the community’s 3,800 residents.
 Warm, dry weather and steady winds are forecast for the upcoming week, she said.

-Among those who fled as flames threatened their homes in British Columbia was Todd Ramsay.
-He recalled sitting on his deck in Kelowna’s North Clifton area watching the fire rage on the other side of Lake Okanagan, about 2.5 kilometers (1.5 miles) away.
+Among those who fled as flames threatened their homes was Todd Ramsay.
+He recalled sitting on his deck in Kelowna’s North Clifton area and watching the fire rage on the other side of Lake Okanagan, about 2.5 kilometers (1.5 miles) away.
 He didn’t think it would be possible for the flames to jump the lake, but they did.

 “There’s definitely some anxiety around it,” he said.
 “I’m an artist.
 I have a lot of my paintings there.
 The more important thing obviously is all of us are safe.
 But we’ve worked hard our whole lives to have this home.”